“Code Design and Evaluation for Cyclic Loading – ASME Sections III and VIII”

 William J. O’Donnell, Chapter 39, ASME Companion Guide to the Boiler and Pressure Vessel Code, Vol. 2, K.R.
 Rao, Editor, Third Edition, 2006

-Fatigue (from cyclic loading) is one of the most frequent causes of failure in pressure vessels, piping and process equipment.
+ASME Fatigue Design Code for Cyclic Loading.
+Fatigue is one of the most frequent causes of failure in pressure vessels, piping and process equipment.
 Fatigue strength is sensitive to design details such as stress raisers, and to a myriad of material and fabrication issues, including welding imperfections.
-Fatigue is also sensitive to often unforeseen operating conditions such as flow induced vibrations, high cycle thermal mixing, thermal striations, and environmental effects.
+It is also sensitive to often unforeseen operating conditions such as flow induced vibrations, high cycle thermal mixing, thermal striations, and environmental effects.
 What is somewhat surprising is the large number of fatigue failures which are directly related to poorly chosen design and fabrication details.
-The ASME Code, and other International Codes and Standards have not been successful in preventing the use of design and fabrication details that are inappropriate for cyclic service.
-The ASME Code was one of the first Codes and Standards to treat design for fatigue life explicitly.
+The ASME was one of the first organizations to treat design for fatigue life explicitly.

 The failure of metals from fatigue appears to be first documented by Albert in 1838 .
 Fatigue has long been a major consideration in the design of rotating machinery and aircraft, but the number of cycles for such applications is usually in the millions, and the fatigue stresses are generally not substantially over yield.
 However, pressure vessels and piping tend to operate in the low cycle regime, where local stresses are far in excess of yield.
 Useful methods of analyzing fatigue in the low cycle regime were first developed by Langer -, Coffin and Manson in the 1950’s and 1960’s.